 Fresh Ideas for Local Austin Catering

-Lucky for meeting planners, some of Austin’s favorite restaurants also cater private events.
+Looking to infuse some Austin flavor into your next event?
+Some of the city’s favorite restaurants also cater private events.
 Whether you’re looking to surprise your attendees with a taco truck or want to serve up good ol’ Texas barbecue, you’ll find these options and many more.
 We’ve pulled together a tempting lineup to help get your Austin catering plans started.

 Courtesy of Contigo Catering.

 Inspired by the owners’ family Contigo Ranch in South Texas, Contigo Catering offers seasonal ranch-to-table fare.
-A winter menu may include dishes like the smoked duck breast with root vegetables appetizer, herb-salted pork roast and chocolate cake with bourbon jelly.
+A summer menu may include dishes like the smoked salmon tostada appetizer, short ribs with charred creamed corn, and coconut chiffon cake for dessert.
 Contigo also hosts pig roasts for up to 200 guests.

 Courtesy of The County Line BBQ.

 Boasting two Austin locations — County Line On The Lake and County Line On The Hill — this Texas institution is known for one thing: fall-off-the-bone barbecue.
 Plan a picnic of smoked ribs, brisket, sausage and chicken served with traditional sides of coleslaw, potato salad and beans.